department-of-veterans-affairs/caseflow/client/README.md

 * [Yarn migrating from npm](https://yarnpkg.com/lang/en/docs/migrating-from-npm/)

 ### Deps v. devDeps

-Dependencies needed to build the frontend JS go in `dependencies`, not `devDependencies`. `devDependencies` are only for running JS tests, like `mocha` and `karma`.
-This is because Travis runs tests, and uses a full `yarn install`, whereas Jenkins only needs to build JS (but not run tests) and thus uses `yarn install --production`.
+Dependencies needed to build the frontend JS go in `dependencies`, not `devDependencies`. `devDependencies` are only for running JS tests.

 ## Styling